The level of success you see in your life is a direct result of your belief system.

 You have this whole life to experiment with who you are.
 It’s your life and you don’t need to live it to anyone’s expectations but your own.
 If you want a different life, make it yourself.

 Through experimenting and acting on your ideas, your capabilities and potential are reflected back at you.

-Experimenting with different skills, approaches, and tactics in your life is one of the best ways to build confidence.
+Experimenting with different skills, approaches, and tactics in your life is one of the best ways to build confidence and foster mental toughness.
 Sure, it’s uncomfortable!
 New things always are.